lubojr/naucse.python.cz/lessons/beginners-en/def/index.md

 ```

 Variables that are not local are *global variables* -
 they exist throughout the whole program.

-But if a function defines
-a local variable with the same name, this local variable will only
+If a function defines a local variable with the same name, this local variable will only
-have the value that was assigned within the function.
+have the value that was assigned in the function.

 Let's look at an example.
 Before you run the next program, try to guess how it will behave.